 There is a minimum wage law for most jobs.
 Minimum wage means the lowest amount of money that the employer may pay you for your work.
 Both full-time and part-time workers have the right to the minimum wage.

 The minimum wage changes from time to time.
-As of September 2015, the minimum wage for most jobs in BC is $10.45.
+As of June 2021, the minimum wage for most jobs in BC is $15.20 per hour and the liquor server minimum wage is also $15.20 per hour.
+See Minimum Wage for more information.

 Minimum daily pay